ryjm/ziggurat/lib/zig/contracts/notes.md

 ##  State of Uqbar contracts

-- Concepts that need to be explained
-  - contract architecture (split between data and functions)
-    - "a contract is a stateless bundle of functions"
-  - chain architecture explainer (hands-on)
-  - contract execution explainer
-  - glossary of plain-language type explanations

-- After context above is shared, can explain contract writing hands-on
-  - how to design a data model
-  - how to perform chains of calls
-  - how to design arguments
-  - how to deploy & test contract
-    - write a test file
-    - use deploy script

 We're actively building contracts, both in order to run the testnet and explore the ergonomics of our data/execution model.

 For a contract to be 'ready', it must compile and pass tests for every supported call type.
 Then, we can store a compiled nock version of it in a folder (TODO: do this).
 From there, we can hardcode it into a town initialization generator and test it on-chain.